 The climb is quite a challenge and there are three routes to choose from.
 For the non-climbers among you, simply admiring the views should be more than enough reason to visit!

-Driving around Coromandel is almost as much as a pleasure as visiting the places here, due to the sheer beauty of the place!
-A must visit in New Zealand!
+Driving around Coromandel is almost as much of a pleasure as visiting the places here, due to the sheer beauty of the place!

 Taupo was a place that I wasn’t expecting much from when I visited.
 However, I was quickly proven wrong, as this is a beautiful location, with much to see and do.

 You can also do skydiving here if you want another adrenaline rush.
-Or alternatively, you can simply relax in one of the bars and enjoy the views!
+Alternatively, you can simply relax in one of the bars and enjoy the views!

 Arthur’s Pass is a small town and national park located in the South Island.
-Despite its small size, there are a number of great walks to do here, such as Bealey Valley and Avalanche Peak.
+Despite its small size, there are several great walks to do here, such as Bealey Valley and Avalanche Peak.